operator-framework/community-operators/docs/operator-fast-deploy.md

 Operator will be merged automatically (currently done by maintainers), when number of criteria will be fullfill:

-- All tests are be green
+- All tests are green
 - PR is reviewed by all reviewers

 # How do I merge faster?